 This practice applies where animal carcass treatment or disposal must be considered as a component of a waste management system for livestock or poultry operations.
-It applies where on-farm carcass treatment and disposal are permitted by federal, state, and local laws, rules, and regulations.
-It also applies where a waste management system plan as described in the National Engineering Handbook (NEH), Part 651, Agricultural Waste Management Field Handbook (AWMFH) has been developed that accounts for the end use of the product from the mortality facility.
-This practice includes disposal of both normal and catastrophic animal mortality; however, it does not apply to catastrophic mortality resulting from disease.
+It applies where on-farm carcass treatment and disposal are permitted by Federal, State and local laws, rules and regulations.
+It also applies where a waste management system plan, as described in the National Engineering Handbook (NEH), Part 651, Agricultural Waste Management Field Handbook (AWMFH), has been developed that accounts for the end use of the product from the mortality facility.
+This practice includes disposal of both normal and catastrophic animal mortality resulting from natural causes and disease.